Some links in this post may be affiliate links

 Maintain the soil slightly moist until the new Echeveria carnicolor plants are well established after which you can begin routine care.

-Echeveria carnicolor problems indoors include leaf loss, wilting, leggy growth, rotting, brown leaf tips, pests and diseases among others.
+Echeveria carnicolor problems include leaf loss, wilting, leggy growth, rotting, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown, soft leaf spots in Echeveria carnicolor are an indication of leaf spot disease.
 Avoid wetting the center of the rosette of leaves and improve air circulation to discourage disease infestation.